keyle2112/Analytics-Portfolio/README.md

 Results: Found run differential to be strongly related to team success, with accuracy improving through added variables and transformations.

-Impact: Shows application of regression modeling in sports performance analysis.
+Impact: Run differential outperforms raw scoring totals as a predictor, a straightforward case of the constructed variable carrying more signal than the one that comes in the dataset.

 ### World Population & Poverty Analysis